Dermot Murnaghan: Personal life and death

-On 9 March 2017, Murnaghan was involved in a hit and run accident.
+Murnaghan was an Arsenal fan.
+On 9 March 2017, Murnaghan was involved in a hit-and-run accident.
 He was cycling through Kentish Town, north-west London, to his work at Sky News when the accident took place.
-Speaking to Sky News, Murnaghan said the driver of the car which hit him had been using a mobile phone when the incident occurred.
-The accident forced Murnaghan to be off air from his Sky News show and resulted in his having large bruise marks on the left-hand side of his face.
+Speaking to Sky News, he said the driver of the car that hit him had been using a mobile phone when the incident occurred.
+The accident forced him off air from his Sky News show and resulted in large bruise marks on the left-hand side of his face.
 Murnaghan thanked a "good Samaritan" who saw what had happened and told him that the car had sped off.